-Routine use of a femoral arterial sheath is recommended as it securely maintains arterial access, minimizes manipulation at the securely maintains arterial access, minimizes manipulation at the femoral access site, and has a reported lower incidence of bleeding at the puncture site.21 Attention should be paid to avoid rotating the femoral sheath after insertion to minimize the risk of vessel injury, particularly in the youngest infants when the difference between the femoral artery diameter and sheath outer diameter (OD) is smallest.
-Routine DCA and many neurointerventional of the proceedings are the proceedings and the procedures are the proceedings are the procedures are th procedures can be successfully performed using a 4-French system.22 The 1.96 mm OD of a conventional 4-French sheath, however, may still be too large for some of the smallest infants.
+Routine use of a femoral arterial sheath is recommended as it securely maintains arterial access, minimizes manipulation at the femoral access site, and has a reported lower incidence of bleeding at the puncture site.21 Attention should be paid to avoid rotating the femoral sheath after insertion to minimize the risk of vessel injury, particularly in the youngest infants when the difference between the femoral artery diameter and sheath outer diameter (OD) is smallest.
+Routine DCA and many neurointerventional procedures can be successfully performed using a 4-French system.22 The 1.96 mm OD of a conventional 4-French sheath, however, may still be too large for some of the smallest infants.
 Newly developed thinner walled 4-French sheaths designed for radial access can be used for femoral access in children.
 Advantages include the smaller OD (1.78 mm) without compromising inner diameter, allowing for the use of the existing array of 4-French diagnostic catheters.
 A recent study on the variation in the OD of common vascular sheaths used in pediatric cardiac catheterization showed that radial sheaths, as a class, have ODs 1-French smaller than the OD of conventional sheaths.
 Interestingly, the OD of the 4-French Prelude Ideal radial sheath (Merit

-Medical) was found to be smaller than the ODs of both the 3-French (Galt Medical) and 3.3-French (PediaVascular) conventional sheaths, specifically designed for pediatric use.23
+Medical) was found to be smaller than the ODs of both the 3-French (Galt Medical) and 3.3-French (PediaVascular) conventional sheaths, specifically designed for pediatric use.2